fedora-infra/bodhi/docs/developer/vagrant.rst

 `Vagrant`_ allows contributors to get quickly up and running with a Bodhi development environment by automatically configuring a virtual machine.
-Before you get started, ensure that your host machine has virtualization extensions enabled in its BIOS so the guest doesn't go slower than molasses.
+Before you get started, ensure that your host machine has virtualization extensions enabled in its BIOS so the guest is not slow.
 To get started, simply use these commands::

     $ sudo dnf install ansible libvirt vagrant-libvirt vagrant-sshfs